-With summer in the vineyard it is time to ‘tuck in the vines’.
+Summer in the vineyard is the time for ‘tucking in the vines’.
 I love the picture these words create.
 It always makes me think of tucking the vines in to bed for the night.
 And, in a way, it is a bit like that.

-If you haven’t been into a vineyard, you have probably seen pictures, but either way I will bet you haven’t really noticed the wires.
+If you haven’t been in a vineyard, you have probably seen pictures, but either way I will bet you haven’t really noticed the wires.
 Neither had I, not really.
-I noticed the vines, as you do, and I vaguely noticed the wooden posts at the end of the rows, but really for me it was all about the grapes and the end result – wine.
+I noticed the vines, as you do.
+I vaguely noticed the wooden posts at the end of the rows, too.
+But really, for me, it was all about the grapes and the end result – wine.
 (Still is.)

 Turns out there are 3 wires running along the row of vines.
-There is a low wire, about knee height, which is the one you train the vine along (read my previous post ‘Spring in the Vineyard‘ to understand how and why).
+There is a low wire, about knee height, which is the one you train the vine along.
+(Read my previous post ‘Winter in the Vineyard‘ to understand how and why).
 This lower wire is attached to the posts dotted along the vine row.
 Then there are two side by side wires above that one.
 They run on either side of the posts and so create a gap in between them.
 They are not fixed to the post, rather they rest on a series of nails that are at varying heights up the post so you can raise these wires up as the vines grow.
 Are you with me so far?

-The ‘tucking’ part is where you take the lengthening vines and tuck them in between the gap of the two wires so that the vine points upward.
+The ‘tucking in’ part is where you take the lengthening vines and tuck them in between the gap of the two wires so that the vine points upward.
 The result looks almost like a hand, with the vines looking like fingers.
-By having them go vertical this gives space and air to the foliage and consequently the grapes, giving less chance of mildews and rot, more space for the grapes to grow and good shade for them during the heat of the mid day.
-We use clips shaped like the letter C to pull the two wires together at places, keeping the vines in place.